Water is an increasing scarce resource, an issue exacerbated by current drought conditions.

 Smart Resource Management

 Using drip irrigation and other water-efficient practices, a growing number of California dairies are greatly reducing farm-water use and improving water quality protection, while also reducing greenhouse gas emissions.
 This includes the adoption of a subsurface drip irrigation system that also applies the farm’s manure effluent directly to the root zone.
 The approach has demonstrated a 38% increase in water efficiency (yield per acre/inch of water), using about 36% less water, while maintaining or increasing crop yields.
-Initially demonstrated on three farms, there are now about 20 more California dairy farms in various stages of implementing the technology.
+Initially demonstrated on three farms, there are now at least 10 California dairy farms using the technology, with about 40 more in various stages of developing projects.
 Read more.

 Assessing the use of sugarbeets and safflower as alternative feed crops that improve water and nitrogen management on California dairy farms.